31/01/2025

 According to data from the Vietnam National Tuberculosis Program in 2023, the estimated number of TB patients co-infected with HIV is around 4,300 people.
 The risk factors for TB recurrence and reinfection in HIV/TB co-infected patients include non-adherence to combined HIV treatment, poor medical care conditions, epidemiological factors, TB bacteria strains adapted to immunocompromised patients, etc. The likelihood of TB infection in people with HIV is 50%, which is 10 to 30 times higher than in non-infected individuals.
 Therefore, coordination between TB and HIV prevention and control efforts is crucial for the early detection and treatment of co-infected patients.
 It can extend their lifespan, improve their quality of life and reduce transmission to the community.

 To advance the goal of Ending TB, SCDI is implementing the DRIVE TB project, which evaluates the efficacy of community-based interventions among people who inject drugs (PWID) in Hai Phong.
-Implementation of DRIVE TB is facilitated by involvement of core members from CBOs who previously spearheaded the DRIVE-HIV (Drug use and infectious in Hai Phong) study project from 2016 to 2020.
+Implementation of DRIVE TB is facilitated by the involvement of core members from CBOs who previously spearheaded the DRIVE-HIV (Drug use and infectious disease in Hai Phong) study project from 2016 to 2020.
 The CBOs experienced in working with PWID have enhanced their capacity in project operations and maintain a close partnership with SCDI.

 2023 Key results